 Sixty-four countries around the world, including Japan, South Korea, China, Australia, New Zealand, Thailand, Russia and a number of countries in the EU, have significant restrictions or outright bans on the production and sale of GMOs.

-Last Words on Genetically Modified Foods
+More Post on Genetically Modified Foods